Is UChicago Test Optional?

 Personal Statement

 It is your opportunity to present yourself and your ideas in your own words within the context of your personal statement.
-All of the colleges and universities to which you are applying will receive a copy of your personal statement if you use the Common or Coalition Application.
+All colleges and universities you apply to will receive a copy of your personal statement if you use the Common or Coalition Application.

 As a consequence of this, it should not be unique to any one particular school.
 Your personal statement needs to be written in a way that is appropriate for a wide variety of readers and should highlight your strongest qualities.